 The Muse of Prune Poetry

 The generic stuff won't do because my bloviating muse demands the artisan brews.
 He . . . she . . . it (I don't know which) is no service dog.
 It's a different kind of bitch with a pedigree that's more buffoonery than ancestry.
 And me?
 I'm more beggar than beneficiary - told to appreciate what is given me.
 And what do I receive?
 At night when I go to bed it plucks gold and silver prunes and chucks them at my head.
 Or it nuzzles next to me, snoring through a nose that looks like Swiss cheese.
 But when I'm on my knees begging for inspiration (and the only thing I see is that wedge of Swiss cheese); when I pray for a phrase, word or half a thought, a couplet or participle (it could dangle or not).
 When I start to cry because I don't know why this alcoholic muse is mine, it frowns and gives me a frosty reply: How's this for a thought?
 Poets get what they deserve and that's what you got.
-Luvgood Carp, Editor-in-Chief and Adjunct Professor of Student Loans.
-First Published in Lighten Up Online
+Luvgood Carp, Editor-in-Chief First Published in Lighten Up Online

 Having done our fair share of surfing the net, we have encountered numerous poetry contests.
 For a fee, journals will pretend to consider your poem for a prize no one has ever heard of.
 Then, they will award the prize to some friend or acquaintance; give that friend or acquaintance a pittance; and keep most of the money for themselves.
 We thought – that’s brilliant.
 We should do that, too.